AdobeDocs/experience-manager-64.en/help/assets/configure-aem-assets-with-brand-portal.md

 >[!CAUTION]
    >
-   >Create only one, valid IMS configuration.
+   >You must have only one IMS configuration that passes the health check.
+Do not create multiple IMS configurations.
    >
-   >Make sure the configuration is healthy.
-In case, the configuration is unhealthy, delete it and create a new, healthy configuration.
+   >If the configuration does not pass the health check, it is invalid.
+You must delete it and create a new, valid configuration.
+   >

 ### Configure cloud service {#configure-the-cloud-service}